-5 Surprising Ways Great Content & PPC Can Help Each Other
+5 Ways High-Quality Content & PPC Compliment Each Other

 Branded keywords are incredibly successful and have a much higher CTR than other standard keywords.

-Group your keyword strategy together and transfer the success of one campaign to the other.
+Group your keyword strategy and transfer the success of one campaign to the other.

 Conduct A/B testing to decipher which keywords operate the best within each campaign.

-5. Steal as Much SERP Real Estate as Possible
+5. Steal As Much SERP Real Estate As Possible

 Naturally, having two links on the same page would increase website clicks.